 In a similarly experimental track, Oneohtrix Point Never provides a fantastic immersion for the listener.
 What seems to be a vocalized pad accompanies the listener throughout the track until an unexpected drop.
 Samples of what seems like a police siren, a telephone and the development of the original melody make this track a true classic.
 Once again, it is the combination of reverb and delay in the build-up which allows the creation of this grandiose impression and scheme of sounds.

-Delay and Reverb play a predominant rule in music production.
+Delay vs Reverb play a predominant rule in music production.
 Think of food without salt, pepper or spices.
 It doesn’t taste that good.
 With reverb & delay it is the same thing.
 Any track would sound dull or unfinished without the appropriate amount of reverb & delay added to it.
 However, it is only though practice and experimentation that you can develop a good ear for what sounds right.

 - Snoman, R (2012), “Dance Music Manual: Tools, Toys, and Techniques” (Chapter 10)